jennybc/happy-git-with-r/50_more-content.Rmd

 How to keep a fork updated.
 The browser only method.
 The 2nd remote method.

+## git stuff

+link out to full tutorials w/ good visuals

+make sure understand you can have a file locally that git is not tracking and is not pushing/pulling to github.
+It's ok to not stage everything.
+If a long-term situation, gitignore so it doesn't clutter things up and bug you.

+  * `git add -A`

 ## The repeated amend

 local only, i.e. never amend a commit that's already pushed